goliatone/go-dashboard/components/dashboard/queries/README.md

 # Dashboard Queries

-Encapsulates read-only operations (layout inspection, widget lookups, preference snapshots) so transports/test suites can reuse common query code without depending on the full service.
+Encapsulates read-only operations so transports/test suites can reuse common logic without depending on the entire dashboard service:

-The directory currently contains stubs; populate with concrete queries during Phase 2 once data contracts are finalized.
+- `LayoutQuery` resolves the full dashboard layout for a viewer.
+- `WidgetAreaQuery` fetches a single area (`admin.dashboard.main`, etc.) with the correct audience, locale, and provider metadata applied.

+The queries wrap `dashboard.Service` interfaces and satisfy `go-command.Querier`, making them easy to plug into schedulers, GraphQL resolvers, or other read-focused transports.